itsmaheenhasan-stack/MITRE-ATTACK-Detection-Rules/rules/word-spawning-powershell.md

 3. Check what PowerShell did next, network connections (likely payload download), file writes, or further process spawns
 4. Check if the user recalls enabling macros, correlate with email logs if available

+## Validation

+I verified that Sysmon was successfully logging Microsoft Word process creation events (Event ID 1).

+To validate the required telemetry, I opened Microsoft Word, created and saved a test document, and confirmed that Sysmon recorded the following fields:

+- Image: `WINWORD.EXE`
+- ParentImage: `explorer.exe`

+I did not intentionally generate a `winword.exe → powershell.exe` parent-child relationship because it typically requires Office automation or malicious macros, which were outside the scope of this defensive project.

+This validation confirmed that the required telemetry for the detection rule is available and that Sysmon correctly records Word process creation events.